-the foreigner has lived continuously in Colombia during the five years immediately prior to the date of presentation of the application;

-- the persons are by birth Latin American or Caribbean, who have lived continuously for one year immediately prior to the filing date of the application in Colombia (considering the principle of reciprocity through current international treaties); or - the foreigner is married to a Colombian who has lived continuously in Colombia during the two years immediately prior to the date of filing the application.
+- the foreigner has lived continuously in Colombia for the five years immediately before the date of presentation of the application; - the persons are by birth Latin American or Caribbean, who have lived continuously for one year immediately before the filing date of the application in Colombia (considering the principle of reciprocity through current international treaties); or - the foreigner is married to a Colombian who has lived continuously in Colombia for the two years immediately before the date of applying.

-Absence from Colombia for a period of three months a year does not interrupt the periods of the required continuous residence.
+Absence from Colombia for three months a year does not interrupt the periods of the required continuous residence.
 Selection and eligibility disputes are dealt with according to the regulations of the national and international sports federations.